ing-bank/lion/docs/components/combobox/use-cases.md

 > Please note that the lion-combobox-selection-display below is not exposed and only serves
 > as an example.
 The selection part of a multiselect combobox is not yet accessible.
 Please keep
 > in mind that for now, as a Subclasser, you would have to take care of this part yourself.
-> Also keep in mind that the combobox organizes the selected list by it's original index in the option list
+> Also keep in mind that the combobox organizes the selected list by its original index in the option list

 ```js preview-story
 export const multipleChoice = () => html`